 The legendary block party for all, Homobloc, has announced its return this autumn, bringing artists and performers together to present one of the greatest coalitions of the LGBTQ+ community.
-Taking place at Depot Mayfield on November 5, the event will showcase next level production and performances across four stages including Depot, Concourse, Archive, and the legendary pub Star & Garter, which will host a special Bollox presents Homosquat takeover.
+Taking place at Depot Mayfield on November 5 – one of the best Manchester nightclubs – the event will showcase next level production and performances across four stages including Depot, Concourse, Archive, and the legendary pub Star & Garter, which will host a special Bollox presents Homosquat takeover.

 Róisín Murphy and Self Esteem are among the headliners set to play this year’s Homobloc one-day festival, and will also be joined by The Blessed Madonna, Honey Dijon, HAAi, Saoirse and Horse Meat Disco.
 Also set to appear at Homobloc will be Homoelectric residents and regulars including Gina Breeze, Jamie Bull, Lukas, Kath McDermott, DJ Paulette, Joshua James and Grace Sands, alongside the likes of Jennifer Cardini, Krystal Klear, Moxie, Shanti Celeste, Mix-Stress, Queer Latifah and Supernature Disco.